adobe-webplatform/shaderdsl/README.md

 ============

-A compiler from a subset of JavaScript to GLSL
+A compiler from a subset of JavaScript to GLSL.

 Based on the RiverTrail JIT.
 Some examples use the Gladder library.